ktt-ol/www/readme.md

 # Website of the Hackspace Oldenburg / Mainframe / Kreativität trifft Technik e.V.

-# Todo
+## TODO

 - Make taxonomy listings more easily accessible
+- Fix image sizes when using markdown to include image
+- Fix display of long headings in mobile view

-# Potential Improvements
+## Potential Improvements

-- Rename spacewalk to rooms
 - Move space status to top on mobile

-# Development
+## Development

 You'll need [zola](https://www.getzola.org/) for generating the static site and Python for generating the photo albums.
 You may install the tools locally or use